GOMC-WSU/Manual/docs/sources/compiling.rst.txt

 ..
 Note:: You can also use CMake from the Windows command line if its directory is added to the PATH environment variable.

 Configuring CMake
 -----------------
 GOMC uses CMAKE to generate multi-platform intermediate files to compile the project.
 In this section, you can find all the information needed to configure CMake.
 We recommend using a different directory for the CMake output than the home directory of the project as CMake tend to generate lots of files.

-CMake has a ridiculously expansive set of options, so this document will only reproduce the most obviously relevant ones.
+We recommend configuring CMake through metamake.sh OPTIONS, but CMake has a ridiculously expansive set of options which are not all configurable through metamake.
+This document will only reproduce the most obviously relevant ones.
 When possible, options should be passed into CMake via command line options rather than the CMakeCached.txt file:

 CMAKE_BUILD_TYPE